 The result was Hope Lives Here.

 At Hope Lives Here we want to help you find the best way to heal your heart and make connections.
-Currently, we have four monthly support group meetings: Two General Loss Meetings, an Addiction Loss Meeting, and a meeting centered around Child Loss.
+Currently, we have four monthly support group meetings: (1) General Loss Meetings, (1) Addiction Loss Meeting, (1) Parent Loss Meeting and (1) meeting centered around Child Loss.
 Resources, including a lending library, are also available at our location in Holden.
 Social media is another way to receive our daily messages of hope and understanding.
 Facebook is where many of our clients find support, both on the public page and also within our Private Facebook Group.
 Alternative therapies such as trauma-based yoga are also available.

 I shudder to think how far down the Rabbit Hole I would have fallen had it not been for Hope Lives Here.
 When you do fall, and you most likely will, it's really important to have great friends to help you up.
 Thank you, Hope Lives Here

 One of the best things I ever did was walk in that door.

 Thank you to everyone who makes this group possible, because for the first time, I do truly feel like I'm not alone.